 Our projects do not just focus on local support, but also take account of the broader social and political landscape.
 By convincing policy-makers of the value of investing in health – and youth-focused SRHR in particular – we can make sure that the successes we achieve are secure for future generations.

 The Executive Board of DSW appoints the Executive Director and monitors their activities.

-The Foundation Board is an honorary body that appoints, counsels, supports and monitors the Executive Board.
+The Supervisory Board is an honorary body that appoints, counsels, supports and monitors the Executive Board.